ogishimalab/cohort_data_discovery_api/README.md

 Cohort data discovery API is the API function and API endpoint designed and implemented for data discovery from large-scale cohort studies.
 In the large-scale cohort studies, to implement precision medicine for multifactorial diseases, wide variety of large amounts of data are collection including lifestyle data, laboratory data, physiological data, clinical data, lifelog data, and genome and omics data.
-On the other hands, there is a hurdle to achieve data discovery from collected data in the cohort studies to develp mega cohorts.
+Because of the large and complex data, there is a hurdle to achieve data discovery from collected data in the cohort studies to develp mega cohorts.

-As the standard of the minimum data element of biobank-related data including large-scale cohort data, the  the Minimum Information About BIobank data Sharing (MIABIS) has been developed.
+As the standard of the minimum data element of biobank-related data including large-scale cohort data, the Minimum Information About BIobank data Sharing (MIABIS) has been developed.
-Ths MIABIS has a three-layered structure consising of;
+Ths MIABIS has a three-layered structure consising of
 - biobank
 - collections
 - indvidual components
 [Eklund N et al, Biopreserv Biobank.
 2020(https://www.liebertpub.com/doi/10.1089/bio.2019.0129)]。

-Accorging to the three-leayerd structure of MIABIS, ths Cohort Data Discovery API handles of of
+Accorging to the three-leayerd structure of MIABIS, ths Cohort Data Discovery API handles of
 - Our standardized metadata
-  - cohort-level metadata (コホートのサマリー、登録、収集データの種別などのコホートの特徴を表すメタデータ）
+  - cohort-level metadata (about characteristics of cohort including summary, enrollment and species of the collected data）
-  - collection-level metadata (Upper cohort nameやデータ収集期間などのコレクションの特徴を表すメタデータ）
+  - collection-level metadata (about characteristics of the collection including upper cohort name and data collection period）
-  - individual-level metadata (individual eventsから発生するデータエレメントの由来、standard identifiersを含む特徴を表すメタデータ）
+  - individual-level metadata (about characteristics of data elements derived from individual events including provenances and standard identifiers of data elements）
 And
 - statistical properties of the data elements
   - distributions of indivisual items
-  - items for visualization (such as axies information) をハンドルし、データベースの検索を通じてJSON形式で返却することで、研究者が研究対象とするデータセットが含まれるコホート、コレクション、データエレメントのセットの発見を促進する。
+  - items for visualization (such as axies information) The handled metadata and statistical properties are retuned by JSON format through search of database.
+我々のAPIは、研究者が研究対象とするデータセットが含まれるコホート、コレクション、データエレメントのセットの発見を促進する。

 # Requirenent